Facebook Ad Library Scraper avatar

 • No login required — scrapes the public Ad Library

-• Two input modes — Ad Library search URLs or Facebook page URLs
+• Three input modes — keyword search, Ad Library search URLs, or Facebook page URLs

 • Automatic pagination — follows cursor-based pages until the limit is reached